Vincent van Gogh - Sunflowers (1887) - Paper Poster N202

 7. Museum, Provenance and Exhibition History

-1. The 1887 Sunflowers were the first Van Gogh paintings entirely devoted to sunflowers.
+1. First Van Gogh paintings devoted solely to sunflowers.

-2. Gauguin valued them so highly that he hung them above his bed.
+2. Gauguin valued them highly and displayed them above his bed.

-3. Van Gogh deliberately chose wilting flowers rather than fresh blooms.
+3. Painted wilting flowers rather than fresh blooms.

-4. The petals were described by Gauguin as “tongues of fire.”
+4. Gauguin described the petals as “tongues of fire.”

-5. Van Gogh associated sunflowers with gratitude and friendship.
+5. Van Gogh linked them with gratitude and consolation.

-10. The sunflower motif later became a universal symbol of Van Gogh himself.
+10. Became a universal symbol of Van Gogh himself.

 9. Conclusion